Teichert-Lab/NHP1020/README.md

 ## Usage:
 ### Download
 1. Git clone this repository.
-2. Please download toolbox from this [link]() and set path to the downloaded toolbox.
-3. Open NHP1020/NHP1020.m file in MATLAB and run.
+2. Open NHP1020/NHP1020GUI/NHP1020.m file in MATLAB and run.
-4. Additional Toolboxes: Phased Array System Toolbox
+3. Additional Toolboxes: Phased Array System Toolbox, [eeglab](https://sccn.ucsd.edu/eeglab/download.php).
+It is recommended to put the eeglab folder into the NHP1020/toolbox folder.

 ### Load Image and Analysis
 5. Specify a folder in the **Data Panel** for saving data.
 If .stl files are available, it will load them automatically.
 Otherwiise, it will calucate the the brain and skull from the .nii.gz files.
 If you need change the skullthickness, just press **Recalculate Patch** button after specifying a number for skullthickness.